 Yes.
-The majority of the action in jiu-jitsu occurs on the ground and does not involve strikes (punching, kicking, kneeing, or elbowing).
+The majority of the action in jiu-jitsu for kids occurs on the ground and does not involve strikes (punching, kicking, kneeing, or elbowing).
 This means there are limited possibilities for injuries.
 Furthermore, many gyms offer classes that are specifically designed for children within different age groups to avoid significant weight differences or skill levels.
 In most cases, the earliest a child may start taking jiu-jitsu classes is around 5 or 6 years of age.

 The Difference Between Sport Jiu-Jitsu and Self-Defense Jiu-Jitsu